Huntsman Marine Science Centre

-The Huntsman Marine Science Centre (acronym: HMSC; previously Huntsman Marine Laboratory) is located on Lower Campus Road in St. Andrews, New Brunswick, Canada.
-The centre is a membership-driven, nonprofit organization founded by a consortium of universities with the support of the National Research Council of Canada, Fisheries and Oceans Canada, and the New Brunswick Department of Fisheries and Aquaculture.
+The Huntsman Marine Science Centre (acronym: HMSC; previously Huntsman Marine Laboratory) is a membership-driven, nonprofit organization in St. Andrews, New Brunswick, Canada.

+It was founded by a consortium of universities with the support of the National Research Council of Canada, Fisheries and Oceans Canada, and the New Brunswick Department of Fisheries and Aquaculture.
 Mr. Chris Bridger is the executive director; Dr. W.B.
 Scott is senior scientist emeritus.
 It is named in honor of Archibald Gowanlock Huntsman, director of the St. Andrews Biological Station that adjoins the centre, who stimulated fishery research in the region.

 History

 It was founded in 1969 by a consortium of universities in Eastern Canada, and several government departments, who pooled their resources in order to provide field research and teaching facilities that would complement their programs in marine biology and oceanography.
 The Huntsman Marine Laboratory was established on 20 acres of land that was provided by Fisheries and Oceans Canada, and included two residential buildings that were called the Ambridge Estate.
 The government assisted with the purchase of the Sir Thomas Tait Estate which included another 50 acres, and the large Anderson House, which provides accommodation for visiting students.
 A public aquarium opened in 1972.
 The name was changed to Huntsman Marine Science Centre in 1987.
 In 1991 and again in 1999, the HMSC was awarded the Gulf of Maine Visionary Award.